 When I was in college, I moved into an apartment near a large area of business parks.
 The first Monday morning in my new place, I was awakened early by the sounds of heavy traffic and semi-trucks taking shortcuts down my street.
 What I wouldn’t give at that moment for window treatments that controlled noise!
 Heavy drapery or cellular shades will reduce outside noise and some days, that can be a lifesaver.

-Window treatments can do amazing things.
-They can help you get achieve a good night’s rest, play magic tricks, and even lower your energy bill.
+Now you know that window treatments can do amazing things.
+They can help you achieve a good night’s rest, play magic tricks, and even lower your energy bill.
 Next time you find a design obstacle within your home, ask yourself if a window treatment can be the remedy.
-For more design ideas explore “The Ultimate Guide to Window Treatments” for answers and advice.
+We have all the answers here at Blindsgalore.